Building collapses in Karachi’s Korangi, 1 killed | SAMAA

 The four-floor building is located in Allahwala Town.
 Seven injured people, including two children, were pulled out from beneath the rubble and shifted to a hospital.

-According to residents, five families lived in the building.
-Despite being asked to leave, two to three families were still living in the building at hte time of the collapse.
+Seven families lived in the building that was constructed four years ago, according to the residents.
+Despite being asked to leave, three families were still living in the building at the time of the collapse.

+They said the four-storey building that collapsed and two others on its either side had no water and power connections.
+Most residents were living in the building on rent.

 Heavy machinery has been called in to remove the rubble but the lane is narrow.
-Residents are helping search for survivors.
+Residents are helping in the search for survivors.

 SBCA Director General Ashkar Dawar said the building was one of several illegally built on a 22,596 square-yard plot allocated for a playground.